 Then the letters shrink to a scrawl, and stop.
 The upside is knowing that he was right about the ‘good work’.
 Twelve of his paintings are in the Tate’s collection.
 One of them is currently on display in the Tate Britain’s Queer British Art show.

 Sunday 28 May 2017.
 To the Odeon Covent Garden for Colossal with Ms Shanthi.
 Anne Hathaway finds her alcoholic antics in a small American town are connected with the appearance of a giant Godzilla-like monster, which is causing havoc on the other side of the world.
 There’s a serious message here about the effects of heavy drinking, though viewers might be put off by the lurches in tone, from social realist comedy-drama to a Transformers-like sci-fi thriller, and back again.
 An odd film, but I admire its nerve.
 It’s a little like Being John Malkovitch in that respect; difficult to imagine it was allowed to be made it all.

-If you enjoy this diary, please support it by making a donation to the Diary Fund.
-Or better yet, inform Mr Edwards of any available rooms in London you might know of.
+If you enjoy this diary, please help to support it by making a donation to the Diary Fund.
 Thank you.